schafik/schafik.github.io/research.md

   **Towards a responsible innovation policy**<br />
   Target: *Organization Studies*<br />

-  **Leadership and management of indigenous cooperative institutions: A synthesis of cases from the Islamic context** (with Rainer Kattel)<br />
+  **Leadership and management of indigenous cooperative institutions: A synthesis of cases from the Islamic context**<br />
+  (with Rainer Kattel)<br />
   Target: *Academy of Management Review*